gdbooks/LegacyOpenGL/Chapter5/base.md

 }
 ```

 Again, nothing to brag about here.
-We set up a pretty standard view matrix, then render the grid, and then translate and render each primitive.
+We set up a pretty standard view matrix, then render the grid, and then translate and render each primitive using their default values.
+The torus renders